JeffersonLab/HallA-compton-jana2/README.md

 # FADC250 Data Processing Application

-A JANA2-based application for compton experiment to process data from EVIO-format files.
+A JANA2-based application for the Compton experiment to process data from EVIO-format files.

 ## Data Processing Flow